 ULTIMATE RESPONSIBILITY

 Colleges and districts are ultimately responsible for expenditure decisions.
 This responsibility cannot be delegated.
-All accounting procedures concerning the utilization of EOPS Program funds must be in accordance and compliance with the California Community College Budget and Accounting Manual (BAM) and CDAM.
+All accounting procedures concerning the utilization of EOPS Program funds must be in accordance and compliance with the California Community Colleges Budget and Accounting Manual (BAM) and CDAM.
 Both are located on the Chancellor’s Office website.
 Any questions concerning this should be directed to your district's Business Officer.

 EXPENDITURES ALLOWED

 Title 5 Sec.
 56295 outlines that EOPS funds are allocated for the following purposes: